 Tools, portals & partners

-Yet too many Europeans still leave school lacking a working knowledge of a second language.
-This is why the efficiency of language teaching and learning must be improved.
+Yet, too many Europeans still leave school without a working knowledge of a second language - reason enough to make language teaching and learning more efficient.

-In addition, the new Erasmus+ programme will provide young people with the opportunities improve their language skills through learning and training abroad".
+Finally, the new Erasmus+ programme offers new opportunities for young people to hone their language skills by engaging in learning and training abroad".